 Heat pumps - What they are and why you need one

-The Ultimate Guide to Heat Pumps in Ireland
+The ultimate guide to heat pumps in Ireland

-Heat pumps are suitable for installation in most modern (post-1978) Irish homes and will handle your home's cooling and heating needs efficiently and effectively, helping you to save money on your energy bills due to their low maintenance and operating costs.
+Heat pumps are suitable for installation in most modern (post-1978) Irish homes and will handle your home's heating needs efficiently and effectively, helping you to save money on your energy bills due to their low maintenance and operating costs.

 An increasingly common choice among Irish energy consumers, a heat pump reduces your home’s carbon footprint with zero on-site carbon emissions; a key benefit as we strive to reduce our reliance on fossil fuels for a more sustainable future.
 The Programme for Government and the Climate Action Plan set ambitious goals to reduce greenhouse gas emissions from buildings, including our homes, with targets to retrofit 500,000 homes to a Building Energy Rating of B2 and to install 400,000 heat pumps in existing and 280,000 new dwellings by 2030.